 -f Use the force flag if one of the topology server processes ended abnormally or if the topology server is hung.
 The force flag stops any remaining topology server processes and then cleans up any remaining interprocess communications (IPC) resources.

-Note: This is applicable only to the UNIX platform.
+Note: This is applicable only to the AIX or Linux platform.

 tcpipkey

 tcpipkey